minyoongi-93/CODSOFT/README.md

 Features
 Interactive Menu: The calculator presents an interactive menu with a list of available operations, making it easy for users to choose the desired calculation.

-Loading Animation: Upon startup, FancyCalc displays a loading animation, adding a touch of elegance to the user experience.
+Loading Animation: Upon startup, CosmosCalc displays a loading animation, adding a touch of elegance to the user experience.

 Error Handling: The program includes robust error handling to gracefully manage invalid inputs, such as non-numeric values and division by zero.

-Decorative Header: A decorative header introduces users to FancyCalc, enhancing the overall aesthetic of the calculator.
+Decorative Header: A decorative header introduces users to CosmosCalc, enhancing the overall aesthetic of the calculator.

 Clean Result Display: The result of each calculation is displayed in a visually pleasing format, making it easy for users to read and understand.